DoDAO-io/dodao-aave-guides/generated/markdown/decentralized-lending.md

 ### lending in Traditional Finance vs Aave

-In traditional finance, the protocol is governed by the central authority.
+In Traditional Finance, the protocol is governed by the central authority.
 In Aave, the protocol is governed by the Aave token holders.
 In traditional finance, the customer needs to do a lot of paperwork for lending and borrowing in the case of Aave, the lending and borrowing are instant.
 Aave is an open source protocol that anyone can view and analyze.
 Lending through this protocol is very easy when compared to traditional finance methods.
 In order to lend money through traditional finance, customers need to open an account with the institution, which can take time.
 Only after the account is